elementor/elementor-developers-docs/src/registering-elements/index.md

 Elementor is an extendable framework.
 It offers an architecture that allows external developers to add new functionality with addons.
 To do that you simply need to create a new class for your component and then register the class to let Elementor know about it.

-# Lifecycle Hooks
+## Lifecycle Hooks

-Each component has it's own hooks.
-The common way to register new hooks will like that:
+Each component has it's own hooks but the registration method.
+The common way to register new hooks looks like that:

 ```php
 function register_something() {